Murteas/AngryParentsXmas/AngryParentsXmas_PRD.md

-# Final Product Requirements Document (PRD) for *Angry Parents: Christmas Edition*
+# Product Requirements Document: Angry Parents: Christmas Edition

 ## 1. Overview
-**Purpose:** *Angry Parents: Christmas Edition* is a simple, web-based, single-player arcade game designed for a family Christmas party.
-Each player uses their own iPhone to play, accessing the game via a URL.
-The game requires no hosting costs and is pre-customized with family photos and funny messages embedded in the code before deployment.
-Players launch characters to knock down targets, earning points to share verbally with the group to determine a winner.
-The game revives the family’s nostalgic *Angry Parents* game with Christmas theming.
+**Purpose**: *Angry Parents: Christmas Edition* is a simple, web-based, single-player arcade game designed for a family Christmas party.
+It runs on a **single iPhone**, requires no hosting costs, and includes **pre-embedded family photos and funny messages** as part of the application.
+Players **take turns playing rounds on the same device** in a pass-and-play mode, **selecting a pre-included face to represent their character**, launching characters to knock down Christmas-themed targets, and earning points displayed on a local leaderboard to determine a winner.
+The game revives the nostalgic *Angry Parents* game, incorporating family humor and Christmas theming.

-**Target Audience:** A multigenerational family (parents, teenage and adult children, and spouses, approximately 6-12 players) who enjoy arcade-style games and creative humor.
+**Target Audience**: A multigenerational family (parents, teenage and adult children, and their spouses) who enjoy arcade-style games and creative humor.

-**Platform:** Web-based game accessible via a URL on iPhone browsers (e.g., Safari), ensuring no app store downloads or hosting costs.
+**Platform**: Web-based game accessible via a URL on iPhone browsers (e.g., Safari, Chrome), ensuring no app store downloads or server hosting costs.

-**Key Features:**
+**Key Features**:
-- Single-player slingshot mechanic (like *Angry Birds*), with each player using their own iPhone.
+- Single-player slingshot mechanic inspired by *Angry Birds*.
-- Pre-customized with family photos and funny messages embedded in the code.
+- Pre-included 5-10 family photos and 10-15 funny messages, with player face selection.
 - Christmas-themed visuals, sounds, and targets.
-- 2-3 minute rounds with scores shared verbally.
+- 2-3 minute rounds with a local leaderboard for score comparison.

----

 ## 2. Functional Requirements

 ### 2.1 Gameplay
-- **Objective:** Players use a slingshot to launch characters (pre-customized with family photos) at Christmas-themed targets to earn points.
+- **Objective**: Players use a slingshot to launch characters (with a selected pre-included family photo face) at Christmas-themed targets to earn points.
-- **Round Structure:**
+- **Round Structure**:
-  - Duration: 2-3 minutes per round, including 5 launches (each ~20-30 seconds), animations (e.g., targets falling, score updates), and transitions.
+  - Duration: 2-3 minutes per round, including animations and transitions.
+  - Launches: 5 per round, each taking approximately 20-30 seconds (drag-and-release mechanic).
-  - Targets: 10-15 objects (e.g., presents, ornaments, gnome statues, Christmas tree) with varying point values (10-50 points).
+  - Targets: 10-15 objects per round, including presents, ornaments, gnome statues, and a Christmas tree, with varying point values (10-50 points).
-  - Bonus: A T-Rex “ultimate weapon” launch (unlocked after 500 points in a round) clears all targets for 100 bonus points, usable once during remaining launches (e.g., if unlocked after the third launch, available for the fourth or fifth).
+  - Bonus: A T-Rex “ultimate weapon” launch, unlocked after earning 500 points in a round, clears all targets for an additional 100 points and replaces one of the remaining launches.
-- **Scoring:**
+- **Scoring**:
-  - Points awarded per target hit (e.g., present = 10 points, gnome statue = 50 points).
+  - Points awarded per target hit:
+    - Present: 10 points
+    - Ornament: 20 points
+    - Gnome statue: 50 points
+    - Christmas tree: 50 points
+  - Bonus points:
+    - +50 points for completing the round in under 2 minutes.
-  - Bonus points for speed (+50 for finishing in <2 minutes) or “perfect shots” (+20 for clearing all targets in one launch).
+    - +20 points for a “perfect shot” (clearing all targets in a single launch).
-  - Score displayed prominently at the end of the round (e.g., “Your Score: 1,200 points!”).
+  - Score displayed at the end of the round (e.g., “You scored 1,200 points!”) on a game over screen.
-- **Game Over:** After a round, a “Round Over” screen shows the player’s score with a “Play Again” button to restart the game.

-### 2.2 Customization (Embedded in Code)
+### 2.2 Customization
-- **Family Photos:**
+- **Family Photos**:
-  - 5-10 family photos (JPEG/PNG, <2MB each) are embedded in the game’s code before deployment.
+  - The application includes **5-10 pre-embedded family photos** (JPEG or PNG format, <2MB each) stored in the `assets/images/` folder.
   - Photos are mapped to launchable characters (e.g., “Dad,” “Mom”).
-  - One character is a Scandinavian gnome with a family member’s face (specified by the organizer during development).
+  - One character is a **Scandinavian gnome** with a pre-selected family member’s face (chosen by the developer from the included photos).
-- **Funny Messages:**
+- **Funny Messages**:
-  - 10-15 custom messages (max 50 characters each) are embedded in the code (e.g., “Smashed Uncle Bob’s fruitcake tower!”).
+  - The application includes **10-15 pre-embedded funny messages** (max 50 characters each) hardcoded in the application (e.g., in `js/customization.js`).
-  - Messages display randomly when targets are hit.
+  - Messages display randomly when targets are hit (e.g., “Smashed Uncle Bob’s fruitcake!” or “Toppled the glitter ornament!”).
+  - Example messages:
+    - “Smashed Uncle Bob’s fruitcake!”
+    - “Toppled the glitter ornament!”
+    - “Wrecked the gnome’s hat!”
+    - “Ho ho no!
+Tree down!”
+    - “Presents pulverized!”
+    - “Naughty list approved!”
+    - “Jingle bells, you smashed it!”
+    - “Ornament obliterated!”
+    - “Gnome’s on vacation now!”
+    - “Tree’s taking a nap!”
+    - [Developer to add 5 more if needed to reach 10-15]
+- **Player Face Selection**:
+  - Before each round, players select one of the pre-included family photos to represent their character via a **dropdown or grid UI**.
+  - The selected face is applied to the launchable character for that player’s round.
-- **T-Rex Ultimate Weapon:**
+- **T-Rex Ultimate Weapon**:
-  - Embedded as a launchable character (with a Santa hat) after reaching 500 points.
+  - Appears as a launchable character after reaching 500 points in a round.
+  - Wears a Santa hat and smashes all targets when launched, awarding 100 points.
-- **Customization Process:**
+- **Customization Process**:
-  - The organizer provides photos and messages to the developer before deployment.
+  - **No setup form is required**; photos and messages are pre-included in the application.
-  - These are hard-coded into the game (e.g., as base64-encoded images or text arrays in JavaScript).
-  - No player or organizer customization occurs post-deployment.
+  - Players select their representative face before their round, taking <30 seconds.
+  - Face selections are saved temporarily in the browser session (LocalStorage) for the round.

-### 2.3 Score Sharing
+### 2.3 Leaderboard
+- **Functionality**: Displays the top scores (player name and score) after each round.
+- **Implementation**: Local leaderboard stored in the browser session on the device using **LocalStorage** (no server required to keep costs at zero).
+Scores may be lost if the browser is closed, which is acceptable for one-time use.
+- **Access**: Players view the leaderboard on the same device after playing their rounds.
-- **Verbal Score Sharing:**
+- **Example**:
-  - Players verbally report their scores to the group after each round (e.g., “I got 1,200 points!”).
-  - The “Round Over” screen displays the score in large, clear text to facilitate sharing.
-  - No leaderboard is implemented, simplifying development and avoiding data storage needs.
-  - The organizer can track scores informally (e.g., on paper) to declare a winner.
+  - Sally: 1,200 points
+  - Tim: 1,050 points
+  - Emma: 900 points
+- **Input**: Each player enters their name (max 20 characters) via a text field and selects their face before starting a round.

 ### 2.4 Christmas Theming
-- **Visuals:**
+- **Visuals**:
-  - Background: Scandinavian-style Christmas scene (cozy cabin, snowflakes, twinkling lights).
+  - Background: A Scandinavian-style Christmas scene featuring a cozy cabin, snowflakes, and twinkling Christmas lights.
+  - Targets:
+    - Presents (square, colorful, 10 points, 2 hit points).
+    - Ornaments (round, shiny, 20 points, 1 hit point).
+    - Gnome statues (tall with pointed hats, 50 points, 3 hit points).
-  - Targets: Presents (square, colorful), ornaments (round, shiny), gnome statues (tall, pointed hat), wobbly Christmas tree (large, 50 points).
+    - Wobbly Christmas tree (large, 50 points, 5 hit points).
-  - Characters: Family photo faces on cartoon-style bodies or gnome, T-Rex with a Santa hat.
+  - Characters: Selected family photo faces or gnome face mapped onto cartoon-style parent bodies; T-Rex with a Santa hat.
-- **Sound Effects:**
+- **Sound Effects**:
+  - Jingle bells sound when a target is hit.
+  - “Ho ho ho” sound for a perfect shot (clearing all targets in one launch).
-  - Jingle bells for target hits, “ho ho ho” for perfect shots, T-Rex roar (with jingling bells) for the ultimate weapon.
+  - T-Rex roar with jingling bells for the ultimate weapon launch.
-- **Background Music:** Optional lo-fi “Winter Wonderland” track.
+- **Background Music**: Optional lo-fi “Winter Wonderland” track, toggleable on/off via a single mute button controlling all audio (music and effects).
-- **Sound Controls:** Separate on/off toggles for sound effects and music, accessible from the main menu or settings screen.

----

 ## 3. Non-Functional Requirements

 ### 3.1 Platform
-- Runs on iPhone browsers (Safari, Chrome) via a URL.
+- Runs on iPhone browsers (Safari, Chrome) with iOS 16 or later.
-- Responsive design for iPhone screen sizes (e.g., iPhone 12, 14, 16).
+- Responsive design optimized for iPhone screen sizes (e.g., iPhone 12, 14, 16).
 - No app store deployment or server hosting to ensure zero cost.
-- Each player uses their own iPhone for gameplay.

 ### 3.2 Performance
-- Load time: <5 seconds on a standard iPhone with 4G/Wi-Fi.
+- Load time: Less than 5 seconds on a standard iPhone with 4G or Wi-Fi.
-- Smooth gameplay: 60 FPS for slingshot and physics animations.
+- Gameplay: Maintain 60 frames per second (FPS) for smooth slingshot and physics animations.
-- Local storage: <10MB for game assets (no runtime storage needed).
+- Local storage: Less than 10MB for leaderboard data and temporary face selections (photos are embedded as assets).

 ### 3.3 Usability
-- **Customization:** Handled by the developer pre-deployment; players only play the game.
-- **Player Experience:** Players access the game URL, enter their name (optional, for immersion), play a round, and verbally share their score—no setup required.
-- Intuitive controls: Drag-and-release slingshot (tap to zoom/aim optional).
+- Controls: Intuitive drag-and-release slingshot mechanic (optional tap-to-zoom/aim feature).
-- Clear UI: Score, launches remaining, and target health visible on-screen.
+- UI: Clearly display score, remaining launches, target health (e.g., hit points), and face selection options on-screen.
-- Minimal instructions for all ages (teens to adults).

-### 3.4 Accessibility
-- High color contrast for text and key elements to aid visual impairments.
-- Playable without sound (visual cues for all actions).
-- Optional tooltips or a short tutorial (e.g., “Drag to aim, release to launch”) for first-time players.
-- No screen reader support required.
+- Accessible to all players (teens to adults) with minimal instructions, using a brief in-game tutorial or start screen.
+- Face selection process takes <30 seconds per player.

-### 3.5 Security
+### 3.4 Security
-- No user data stored or uploaded; customization is hard-coded.
+- No user data stored online; all data (leaderboard, face selections) stored locally in the browser session using LocalStorage.
-- No runtime data collection, ensuring privacy.

----
+- Pre-embedded photos and messages are static assets, requiring no user input validation beyond name and face selection.
+- Input validation:
+  - Names: Max 20 characters, non-empty.
+  - Face selection: Must choose one of the pre-included photos.

 ## 4. Technical Requirements
-- **Frontend:**
+- **Frontend**:
-  - HTML5, CSS3, JavaScript for web-based game.
+  - HTML5, CSS3, and JavaScript for core game development.
-  - **Recommended Tool:** Phaser.js for its 2D game framework, physics engine, and mobile support (developer may choose another framework, e.g., PixiJS, if preferred).
-  - Canvas/WebGL for 2D physics and animations (e.g., Box2D.js or Matter.js if not using Phaser).
+  - HTML5 Canvas or WebGL for 2D physics and animations.
-  - Responsive framework (e.g., Bootstrap) for iPhone compatibility.
+  - Phaser.js 3 with Matter.js (or similar library) for slingshot and target collision physics.
+  - Bootstrap 5 for responsive face selection and leaderboard UI.
-- **Storage:**
+- **Storage**:
-  - No runtime storage; customization is hard-coded.
+  - LocalStorage for storing leaderboard data and temporary face selections (<100KB).
+  - No backend or server to maintain zero hosting costs.
-- **Assets:**
+- **Assets**:
-  - Hard-coded sprite sheets for characters (family photos cropped to faces), targets, and T-Rex.
+  - Sprite sheets for characters (family photo faces cropped to circles), targets (presents, ornaments, gnome statues, Christmas tree), and T-Rex with Santa hat (PNG, <2MB total).
-  - Audio files for jingle bells, T-Rex roar, and music (<1MB total).
+  - Audio files for sound effects (jingle bells, T-Rex roar, “ho ho ho”) and background music (<1MB total).
-- **Error Handling:**
-  - If a launch fails (e.g., no collision), deduct the launch and continue.
-  - Ensure robust asset loading to prevent crashes if images/audio fail to load.

----
+  - 5-10 family photos (JPEG/PNG, <2MB each) embedded in `assets/images/`.
+- **Face Selection UI**:
+  - Dropdown or grid displaying thumbnails of pre-included photos.
+  - Client-side logic to apply selected face to the character sprite.

 ## 5. Constraints
-- **Cost:** Zero hosting or deployment costs (e.g., use GitHub Pages).
+- **Cost**: Zero hosting or deployment costs (e.g., use free static hosting like GitHub Pages).
-- **Timeline:** One-time Christmas party, prioritizing simplicity.
+- **Timeline**: Designed for one-time use at a Christmas party, prioritizing simplicity over scalability.
-- **Scope:** Single-player on individual iPhones, no multiplayer networking.
+- **Scope**: Single-player only, no multiplayer networking to avoid server costs.
-- **Usage:** Likely used once, so no scalability needed.
+- **Usage**: Likely used only once, so focus on ease of setup and minimal maintenance.

----

 ## 6. Assumptions
-- Players have iPhones with modern browsers (Safari/Chrome, iOS 16+).
+- Family members share a single iPhone with a modern browser (Safari or Chrome, iOS 16+).
-- Wi-Fi or mobile data is available to load the game URL.
+- Wi-Fi or mobile data is available to load the game URL initially.
+- Players are comfortable passing the phone for pass-and-play mode.
-- The organizer provides 5-10 photos and 10-15 messages to the developer before deployment.
+- Developer provides 5-10 placeholder family photos and 10-15 funny messages if specific ones are not supplied.
-- Approximately 6-12 players will participate, sharing scores verbally.

----

 ## 7. Deliverables
-- **Web-Based Game:**
+- **Web-Based Game**:
-  - Hosted on a free static site (e.g., GitHub Pages) with a URL for gameplay.
+  - Hosted at a URL (e.g., on GitHub Pages).
-  - Includes pre-customized assets (photos, messages) and gameplay.
+  - Includes core gameplay, pre-embedded photos and messages, face selection UI, and local leaderboard.
-- **Documentation:**
+- **Documentation**:
-  - Guide for players to access the game and verbally share scores.
+  - User guide (in-game or in `README.md`) explaining how to access the game, select a face, play, and view the leaderboard.
-  - Instructions for the organizer to provide customization data (photos, messages) to the developer.

----
+  - Setup instructions for developers to replace placeholder photos if needed, integrated into the codebase or `README.md`.

 ## 8. Success Criteria
-- The developer embeds customization (photos, messages) correctly before deployment.
-- Game runs smoothly on each player’s iPhone via the provided URL.
+- Game loads and runs smoothly on a single iPhone (Safari/Chrome, iOS 16+).
+- Pre-included photos (5-10) and messages (10-15) display correctly in gameplay.
+- Face selection is intuitive, taking <30 seconds per player.
-- Rounds take 2-3 minutes, with scores easily shared verbally.
+- Rounds take 2-3 minutes, with accurate scoring and leaderboard display.
-- Family enjoys the nostalgic and humorous elements, sparking laughter and competition.

----

-## 9. Responses to Developer Questions
-- **Device Usage:** Each player uses their own iPhone for gameplay.
-Scores are shared verbally, with no leaderboard.
-- **Leaderboard Persistence:** Not applicable; verbal score sharing eliminates the need for a leaderboard.
-- **Customization Data:** Photos and messages are hard-coded by the developer; no runtime customization or storage.
-- **Gameplay Timing:** 2-3 minutes includes 5 launches (100-150 seconds) plus animations/transitions.
-Cap at 3 minutes with a timer if needed.
-- **T-Rex Unlock:** Unlocked at 500 points, usable once in remaining launches of the same round.
-- **Sound Controls:** Separate on/off toggles for sound effects and music.
-- **Accessibility:** High contrast and sound-independent play; no screen reader support.
-- **Error Handling:** Deduct failed launches; ensure robust asset loading.
-- **Game Over:** “Round Over” screen with score and “Play Again” button.
-- **Multiplayer Aspect:** Single-player on individual iPhones, with verbal score sharing.
+- Christmas theming (visuals, audio) and humor spark laughter and friendly competition during the Christmas party.
+- Zero hosting costs, with all data stored locally.